Python sleep()

 The sleep() function suspends (waits) execution of the current thread for a given number of seconds.

-Python has a module named time which provides several useful functions to handle time-related tasks.
+Python has a module named which provides several useful functions to handle time-related tasks.
 One of the popular functions among them is sleep()

 .